PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 		git commit -m "Adding new file."
 		git push central

-* Now to check if new changes pushed to central repository or not, first move to the central cloned directory and then do **git pull** as follows.
+* Now to check if new changes are pushed to the central repository or not, first move to the central cloned directory and then do **git pull** as follows.

 		cd ~/central
 		git pull origin

 ### 4. Update the remote replica:

-The changes in the central location are being synced to the standby namespace at remote site as per the schedule policy.
+The changes in the central location are being synced to the standby namespace at the remote site as per the schedule policy.
 Since we can not directly use that namespace, we will need to update the secondary namespace whenever we need to get up-to-date data using git clone or git pull:

-> * This step is not requred 1st time because it is automated in the previous script, but needs to be run whenever you want the latest data ready in the remote repository to get a pull or clone.
+> * This step is not required 1st time because it is automated in the previous script, but needs to be run whenever you want the latest data ready in the remote repository to get a pull or clone.

 1st change your current directory back to the asyncDR as follows: